Minister of Justice (Timor-Leste)

-The Minister of Justice (Ministro da Justiça, Ministru Justisa) is a senior member of the Constitutional Government of East Timor heading the Ministry of Justice.
+The Minister of Justice (Ministro da Justiça, Ministru Justisa) is a senior member of the Constitutional Government of Timor-Leste heading the Ministry of Justice.

 Functions

 The Minister has the power and the duty:

 Falling within those powers and duties are responsibilities such as overseeing the recruitment of judges, prosecutors, and public defenders.

 Where the Minister is in charge of the subject matter of a government statute, the Minister is also required, together with the Prime Minister, to sign the statute.